“In the First World War and for the first time in the history of man, nations combined to fight against nations using the crude weapons of those days.

 Yep.
 The Martians succumb to our planet’s bacteria and other nasty little housewarming gifts.
 With the aliens and their machines now inert, survivors emerge from shelter into the sunlight, faced with rebuilding the world which nearly had been taken from them.

 The War of the Worlds is and remains one of the best of 1950s cinematic science fiction films, sticking with the relevant plot points of H.G.
 Wells’ original novel while successfully updating it for a “modern” audience.
-It’s an approach which continues to serve the material, with several adaptations (and even a few continuations) of the original book being created even as we speak.
+It’s an approach which continues to serve the material, with several adaptations (and even a few continuations) of the original book being published as recently as last year.
 Alien invasion stories in every medium owe something to the novel.

 The film even spawned a sequel of sorts.
 After an aborted attempt in the 1970s to adapt the story to television, a syndicated War of the Worlds series was produced beginning in 1988.
 Using the 1953 film as a springboard, the series puts forth the notion that the invading aliens weren’t killed but instead forced into a state of deep hibernation that resembled death.
 Thirty-five years after the “1953 invasion,” all evidence of the aliens (no longer called “Martians”) and their technology has been scattered and buried by the world’s government and military powers.
 When a group of the aliens are accidentally revived, they begin a campaign to rescue the other surviving members of the original invasion armada and to make contact with their home world so that a renewed attack might one day commence.
 The series lasted for two seasons, a constant victim of thin plots, thinner budgets and mediocre production values.

 And yet…I still kind of dig it.
-Even as it attempted to convince viewers that the entire planet somehow managed to forget an alien invasion, and the first season showed us no overt evidence of the attack, the show still managed to find ways to weave in bits of continuity and homage to the original novel as well as the 1938 radio broadcast.
+Even as it attempted to convince viewers that the entire planet somehow managed to forget an alien invasion, and the first season showed us no overt evidence of the attack, the show still managed to find ways to weave in bits of continuity and homage not just from the film but also the original novel as well as the 1938 radio broadcast.
 It was an interesting experiment, and I actually like the first season a bit more than the second year.

 Other film versions of The War of the Worlds have been created in various media over the years, including Steven Spielberg’s big-budget 2005 take on the story.
 While that’s a serviceable film, I tend to enjoy the 1953 version more.
-I have no doubts that there will be another go at the material at some point…assuming they don’t just go with a remake of Independence Day or something, but for now?
+Even as I write this, the BBC is developing an all-new adaptation of the original novel, set to air later in 2018, and October 30th will mark the 80th anniversary of the Mercury Theater broadcast.
+I have no doubts that there will be other attempts to re-imagine the material at some point…assuming they don’t just go with another Independence Day sequel or something, but for now?
 I can watch this one any day.